Up to 35% off Raised Beds

 Viburnum is a shade tolerant plant but grows best in well-lit areas.
 Prefers abundant watering, especially in the hot heat.

-• Plant Size: 2-20 feet tall, depending on the variety
+height height 2-20 feet tall, depending on the variety

-A popular addition for gardeners over the years, there are over 100 varieties of Viburnum.
+A popular addition for gardeners over the years, there are over 100 varieties of viburnum.
 You’ll find all kinds of evergreen and deciduous types.
 They all have different types of leaves and flower cluster shapes.
 However, they tend to all feature tight flower bunches and bright berries.

 Viburnum makes the list of flowering white shrubs for the stunning look of its fragrant white blooms.
-They look a little like Hydrangeas.
+They look a little like hydrangeas.
 All varieties prefer rich, well-drained soil and weekly watering.

 Virginia Sweetspire